zhangyuanzhe1996/zhangyuanzhe1996.github.io/_pages/publication.md

 redirect_from:
   - /resume
 ---
+- **[Mosaic: Client-driven Account Allocation Framework in Sharded Blockchains](https://icdcs2025.icdcs.org/)** at the 45th IEEE International Conference on Distributed Computing Systems (ICDCS 2025, CORE ranking-A)

+  - **Yuanzhe Zhang**, Shirui Pan, Jiangshan Yu.

+  - Recent account allocation studies in sharded blockchains are typically miner-driven, requiring miners to perform global optimizations for all accounts to enhance system- wide performance.
+This forces each miner to maintain a complete copy of the entire ledger, resulting in significant storage, communication, and computation overhead.
+In this work, we explore an alternative research direction by proposing Mosaic, the first client-driven framework for distributed, lightweight local optimization.
+Rather than relying on miners to allocate all accounts, Mosaic enables clients to independently execute a local algorithm to determine their residing shards.
+Mosaic naturally addresses key limitations of miner-driven approaches, including the lack of miner incentives and the significant overhead.
+While clients are flexible to adopt any algorithm for shard allocation, we design and implement a reference algorithm, Pilot, to guide them.
+Clients execute Pilot to maximize their own benefits, such as reduced transaction fees and confirmation latency.
+We implement and evaluate
+Pilot against state-of-the-art miner-driven global optimization solutions.
+The results demonstrate that Mosaic significantly enhances computational efficiency, achieving a four-order-of- magnitude reduction in computation time, with the reduced input data size from 1.44 GB to an average of 228.66 bytes per account.
+Despite these efficiency gains, Pilot introduces only about a 5% increase in the cross-shard ratio and maintains approximately 98% of the system throughput, demonstrating a minimal trade- off in overall effectiveness.

 - **[TxAllo: Dynamic Transaction Allocation in Sharded Blockchain Systems](https://ieeexplore.ieee.org/document/10184617/)** at the 39th IEEE International Conference on Data Engineering (ICDE 2023, CORE ranking-A*)